Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 * The 'target' of the thread is determined by the containing page's URL by default (window.location.url).
 However you can specify a different 'topic ID' by setting the `href` attribute, usually to a URL but it can be anything.
 The href attribute becomes the effective thread unique ID.
+The generic demo thread uses 'demo1' as a thread ID.

 ```
     <speakur-discussion